 Note that repair drives or disks, like the one shown above, don’t come with a Windows license.

-Windows remains expensive.
-The only way to significantly lower the price is if you qualify for a specific plan or discount.
-For most people, the least expensive option will be a Windows 10 product key from an online retailer, but that could still set you back $100.
+When you desire a genuine and fully activated Windows license, the only way to significantly lower the price is if you qualify for a specific plan or discount.
+For most people, the least expensive option will be a Windows 10 product key from an online retailer.

-Alternatively, transfer an old Windows 7 or 8.1 installation to your current machine, then upgrade to Windows 10 for free as described above.
+Alternatively, you could try to transfer an old Windows 7 or 8.1 installation to your current machine, then upgrade to Windows 10 for free as described above.

 Note that the same won’t work for Windows 10, meaning you can’t transfer the installation.
 Your Windows 10 license is tied to the actual hardware , rather than to a product key.